zonca/zonca.dev/posts/2018-10-24-compute-at-sdsc.md

 ---
+aliases:
+- /2018/10/compute-at-sdsc
+categories:
+- comet
+- sdsc
+- xsede
+date: 2018-10-24 18:00
 layout: post
+slug: compute-at-sdsc
 title: Bring your computing to the San Diego Supercomputer Center
-date: 2018-10-24 18:00
-categories: [comet, sdsc, xsede]
-slug: compute-at-sdsc

 ---

 I am often asked what computing resources are available at the San Diego Supercomputer Center for scientists and what is the best way to be granted access.
 I decided to write a blog post with an overview of all the options, consider that I'm writing this in October 2018, so please cross-check on the official websites.